siw36/ansible-cloudflare-dns/README.md

 `vault_cfAccountID`: Can be obtained after login to `https://dash.cloudflare.com` from the zone overview "Account ID"
 `vault_cfAccountName`: the zone name

+The vault vars file gets automatically included at the start of the play.

 I strongly recommend to encrypt this vault file before pushing it to your git repository:
 ```shell
 ansible-vault encrypt vars/vault.yml